Scarlett Johansson Gathers Her Marvel Family To Help Puerto Rico With A Unique Fundraiser

 She’s also tapped her Marvel Studios co-stars Chris Evans (Captain America), Robert Downey Jr. (Iron Man) and Mark Ruffalo (Hulk), for the special occasion.
 "Please help me and my co-stars in coming together for a one-time-only extraordinary evening to raise lifesaving funds for a devastated community and to help celebrate the true meaning of community with this unique reading of a great American classic,” Johansson continued.

-The Our Town reading will be held on 6th November at Atlanta’s Fox Theatre.
-Tickets go on sale 23rd October at 3pm BST, according to The Hollywood Reporter.
+The Our Town reading will be held on November 6 at Atlanta’s Fox Theatre.
+Tickets go on sale October 23 at 10 a.m.
+ET, according to The Hollywood Reporter.
 Tickets range from $89 and go up to $1,000.
-And if you’re wondering why this specific theatre, THR also noted that Marvel has been filming the next two instalments of its crowd-pleasing franchise in the city.
+And if you’re wondering why this specific theater, THR also noted that Marvel has been filming the next two installments of its crowd-pleasing franchise in the city.
 While the reading is open to the public, we’d imagine it might be a good place to spot a few big name celebs also connected to the films.

 Advertisement